 - Those that needed to be done by the first trimester mark, the second and the third

 Those that require physical energy vs. those that did not.

 Definitely start by picking and choosing which tasks will need your physical energy.
 I learned the hard way during my first trimester that some of the tasks on my pregnancy to-do list, no matter how badly I wanted to complete them, were simply not going to be crossed off the list at that time due to the mere fact that I was growing a human.
-During the first trimester your body is working hard to grow your sweet baby.
-You are fatigued, nauseous and in general feel like crap!
+During the first trimester, your body is working hard to grow your sweet baby.
+You are fatigued, nauseous, and in general, feel like crap!

-For example, I had priority number one of my to-do list to help my husband complete our master bedroom and bathroom remodel.
+For example, I had priority number one on my to-do list to help my husband complete our master bedroom and bathroom remodel.
 In my mind, this had to be done before the baby arrived so it had to be first and foremost.
 While we may have been overly inspired by Fixer Upper, this project became quite the undertaking–moving walls, ripping out carpet, tiling, painting, you name it.
 However, my first trimester body was drained and all I wanted to do was sleep.
 This task got moved down my list to one that could be completed when I had more energy.